 Setting Your JamKazam Browser

 Due to compatibility issues, for now we can only support the Chrome browser for making video recordings, so you'll need to use Chrome as your preferred JamKazam browser.
 (This won't affect your browser preference or use for anything other than JamKazam.)
 If you don't have Chrome, you will need to install it.
-And if you do have it installed, follow our simple instructions below to ensure JamKazam uses Chrome.
+And if you do have it installed, read our help article Setting Your Preferred JamKazam Browser and follow the directions to set Chrome as your preferred browser for JamKazam.
+When finished, return to this help article, and read on!

 Making a Video Recording